Princess Maria Elizabeth of Sweden: Witch hunt

 The royal couple ruled quite independently in their Duchy.
 John had the right to issue new laws, and Maria Elizabeth evidently had influence on his rule.
-During the six years they lived together in Ostrogothia, a witch hunt was conducted in the duchy, for which they, and Maria Elizabeth in particular, are considered to be responsible.
+During the six years they lived together in Östergötland, a witch hunt was conducted in the duchy, for which they, and Maria Elizabeth in particular, are considered to be responsible.

 A woman was executed in Söderköping, after being accused of having cast a spell on the royal couple.
 The personal priest of Maria Elizabeth, Claudius Prytz, was very active in this matter.
 The duke issued a new law which made it easier to judge and execute witches, which led to the Finspång witch trial;

-"Two evil and reputed sorceresses, which Their Graces Duke Johan and his noble consort Maria Elizabeth upon the word of God destroyed, were burned at a place called Skogby vad".

 Seven women were executed in Finspång in 1617.
 After this, there were few witch trials in Sweden.
-When the great witch frenzy of 1668–1676 broke out, the witch hunt of the 1610s in Ostrogothia was remembered and pointed out as a warning example by those sceptical towards the belief in witches.
+When the great witch frenzy of 1668–1676 broke out, the witch hunt of the 1610s in Östergötland was remembered and pointed out as a warning example by those skeptical towards the belief in witches.
 Lord High Steward Per Brahe warned:

-"To be strict with those affected, as they believe in too much which is not real, and executions, will only increase this, as happened in the time of Duke John", and: "The Prime Minister was reminded of the Princess of duke John.
-She started to burn some, and in the end, there was not a wife who was not accused".
-Ten such executions are confirmed.
-After the death of Maria Elizabeth, the witch hunt was put to an end.